john-hawkins/MCMC_fnn_timeseries/README.md

 Bayesian MCMC Feedforward Neural Network for Time Series Prediction

-Changes
+### Changes
 * Making Python 3 Compatible
-* Commenting the MCMC code to be sure all steps are clear
+* Commenting the MCMC code to improve comprehension for newbies

+### Experiments

+* Added a random walk over the samples in the traingdata.
+This allows us to explore the posterior distribution over training data importance.

 TODO
 * Separate Neural Network and make MCMC code re-usable with alternative networks
-* Include network structure and data sampling in the MCMC simulation
+* Include network structure and input window size in the MCMC simulation